-2) The tenant has to prove that the landlord "failed their duty."
+2) The tenant has to prove that the landlord "failed their duty" to maintain the unit.
 This doesn't just mean that something broke and it took time to fix, but that it wasn't fixed reasonably or in a reasonable time.
 As an, example, let's say the building elevator is broken.
-If the landlord immediately calls a repair company and they can't send a repair technician for 3 weeks, then the landlord has not failed their duty because they have done all they reasonably can to repair the issue.
+If the landlord immediately calls a repair company and they can't send a repair technician for 3 weeks, then the landlord has not failed their maintenance duty because they have done all they reasonably can to repair the issue.

 3) The tenant must prove the damages.
 This most often means proving how the maintenance problem affected your enjoyment or use of the property, on what day(s), for how long and how much.

 Example: Let's assume you are claiming for a broken air conditioner.
 If you want to be successful, you will likely have to show proof of the temperatures in the home for each day you want to claim, not just claim "it didn't work all year."
 Without specifics, your matter will be dismissed.

 If the tenant can show the Landlord failed their duty, there are nine possible remedies, but we will deal with the three most common: